Outbook-Archive/Back-End/README.md

 # Outbook.us

-For those on the outbook.us team, feel free to get the .env credentials from Ansel.

 ## Steps to get Started:
 1. Go to https://apps.dev.microsoft.com and sign in.
 2. Create an app by clicking on the "Add an app" button, entering a name, and finally, clicking the "Create application" button.